The songs of Georges Brassens with English translation

 (1) emmerdantes, emmerdeuses, emmerderesses - These words and the idea behind them come from Paul Valéry (1871-1945) the famous poet, critic and essayist.
 Like Brassens, Valéry was born in Sètes and like Brassens is buried there – but not in the same cemetery.
 Brassens talks about him in another poem on this website – see Supplique pour être enterré à la plage de Sète - .

 All these words are based on the word “merde” which means “s**t”.
-Although this word is used more freely in French and has lost some of the shock of the English translation, its basic meaning still applies.
+Although this word is used more freely in French and lacks the shock of the English translation, its basic meaning still applies.

 On translating this poem, I tried to use the words “annoy” “irritate” “exasperate”, but found them very deficient in meaning.
 In desperation, I have imitated my colleagues in sociology and invented my own code word:

-To enmerd = to drive some-one to desperation by imposing on them a load of pointless, demeaning rubbish (merde)
+To enmerd = to drive people to desperation by imposing on them a load of pointless, demeaning rubbish (merde)

 2) Misogynie à part – Who is the misogynist?
 Paul Valéry seems to be saying that all women are guilty of emmerdement, which is a very sweeping condemnation of the female sex.
 This is obviously a misogynistic remark.
 I feel that Brassens shows by his choice of title that he recognised the misogyny of Valéry’s sentiments, but, all the same, he was glad to use Valéry’s terminology as a springboard for this provocative song.